 Ho Chi Minh’s Mausoleum

-Ho Chi Minh’s Mausoleum is one of the best places to visit in Hanoi for a truly authentic experience.
+Ho Chi Minh’s Mausoleum is a Hanoi must-do, and somewhere where you can get a truly local experience.
 Vietnamese people from all over the country come to see Uncle Ho resting; make sure that you are quiet and respectful, he’s a national hero and by far the most revered figure in Vietnam.

 Ho Chi Minh’s House and Museum